By Heather Lee Farrell

-For this pilgrimage, I chose a high-altitude route that traversed the Continental Divide and Colorado Trail, ultimately trekking about 250 miles.
+For this pilgrimage, I chose a high-altitude route that traversed the Continental Divide Route and Colorado Trail, ultimately trekking about 250 miles.
 I walked the first 80 miles with a friend, Kelly B. Then, I soloed the rest with support from my spouse Christopher; pausing one time to take care of some of my needs.

-Throughout those years of healing, I lived in a world of unwelcome, unknown and uncertain.
+Throughout those years of healing, I lived in a world of unwelcome, unknown, and uncertain.
 My journey through may ultimately offer me a more meaningful life than my previous destinations, ideas, and ways.
 I was a silent observer, literally as I could not speak fully for almost three years!
 Now, I’m deeply grateful.

 Books by Heather Lee Farrell